ibm-cloud-docs/openshift/openshift_vpc_subnets.md

 {: shortdesc}

 **Before you begin:**
-1. In your terminal, log in to your {{site.data.keyword.cloud_notm}} account and target the {{site.data.keyword.cloud_notm}} region and resource group where you want to create your VPC cluster.
+1. In your command line, log in to your {{site.data.keyword.cloud_notm}} account and target the {{site.data.keyword.cloud_notm}} region and resource group where you want to create your VPC cluster.
 For supported regions, see [Creating a VPC in a different region](/docs/vpc?topic=vpc-creating-a-vpc-in-a-different-region).
 The cluster's resource group can differ from the VPC resource group.
 Enter your {{site.data.keyword.cloud_notm}} credentials when prompted.
 If you have a federated ID, use the `--sso` flag to log in.
    ```
    ibmcloud login -r <region> [-g <resource_group>] [--sso]
    ```